 - Parkinson’s disease

 However, in a lawsuit you will still have to show that those diseases are related to the exposure of the contaminated water.
+An attorney can help individuals figure out if they qualify for the Camp Lejeune Act by reviewing their medical records to determine whether their illnesses were caused by exposure to the contaminated water.

 What if you are already receiving benefits for Camp Lejeune exposure?